We are committed to supporting female students and staff at all levels.

 We are also very proud of the many women that work, or study, or have worked or studied in the Department.
 These are the profiles of some of them.

-Sara joined Royal Holloway as a lecturer in 2015.
+Sara joined Royal Holloway as a lecturer in 2015 and was promoted to senior lecturer in 2017.
 She received her PhD degree in Artificial Intelligence from the University of Trento (Italy) in 2008.
 During her PhD, from 2005 to 2007, she was a research scientist at NASA Ames Research Center (California, USA) where she worked on autonomous planning agents for space mission operations.

 Before coming to Royal Holloway, Sara spent three years as Research Associate in the Department of Informatics of King's College London as a member of the Planning Group, one of the world leading groups in AI Task Planning.
 At King's, she specialised in autonomous surveillance missions using networks of fixed and mobile sensors, both in aerial and underwater domains.